asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

----
+!!! note

-**Note:**  After manually unregistering, the specified outbound registration will continue to reregister based on its last registration expiration.
+    After manually unregistering, the specified outbound registration will continue to reregister based on its last registration expiration.

----
+[//]: # (end-note)